w3f/Grants-Program/applications/paraport_m1.md

 **ParaPort** adds value to the Polkadot ecosystem by providing an essential bridging abstraction for any cross-chain operation.
 Without it, dApp developers must implement complicated bridging logic or force users through manual transfers.
 ParaPort revolutionizes the user experience by eliminating context switching, delivering a consistent bridging flow across all applications, and making cross-chain complexity invisible—letting users focus on their intended actions.
 At the same time, the SDK intelligently handles token movements behind the scenes.

+With the upcoming transition of assets from the Polkadot Relay Chain to Polkadot Hub, ParaPort's expansion to support parachains like Hydration ensures that users will continue to experience seamless cross-chain operations regardless of architectural changes in the ecosystem.

 - **Use Cases**
   - **NFT Minting**: Move DOT or parachain-specific tokens for minting fees automatically.
   - **Swapping & DEX**: Cross-chain token exchanges can incorporate ParaPort to route liquidity from any chain.